Nutrient cycle: Ecosystem engineers

 The persistent legacy of environmental feedback that is left behind by or as an extension of the ecological actions of organisms is known as niche construction or ecosystem engineering.
 Many species leave an effect even after their death, such as coral skeletons or the extensive habitat modifications to a wetland by a beaver, whose components are recycled and re-used by descendants and other species living under a different selective regime through the feedback and agency of these legacy effects.
 Ecosystem engineers can influence nutrient cycling efficiency rates through their actions.

 Earthworms, for example, passively and mechanically alter the nature of soil environments.
-Bodies of dead worms passively contribute mineral nutrients to the soil.
-The worms also mechanically modify the physical structure of the soil as they crawl about (bioturbation), digest on the molds of organic matter they pull from the soil litter.
+The bodies of dead worms passively contribute mineral nutrients to the soil.
+The worms also mechanically modify the physical structure of the soil as they crawl about (bioturbation) and digest on the molds of organic matter they pull from the soil litter.
 These activities transport nutrients into the mineral layers of soil.
 Worms discard wastes that create worm castings containing undigested materials where bacteria and other decomposers gain access to the nutrients.
 The earthworm is employed in this process and the production of the ecosystem depends on their capability to create feedback loops in the recycling process.

 Shellfish are also ecosystem engineers because they: 1) Filter suspended particles from the water column; 2) Remove excess nutrients from coastal bays through denitrification; 3) Serve as natural coastal buffers, absorbing wave energy and reducing erosion from boat wakes, sea level rise and storms; 4) Provide nursery habitat for fish that are valuable to coastal economies.

 Fungi contribute to nutrient cycling and nutritionally rearrange patches of ecosystem creating niches for other organisms.
-In that way fungi in growing dead wood allow xylophages to grow and develop and xylophages, in turn, affect dead wood, contributing to wood decomposition and nutrient cycling in the forest floor.
+In that way, fungi growing on dead wood allow xylophages to grow and develop, and in turn, affect dead wood, contributing to wood decomposition and nutrient cycling in the forest floor.

 History

-Nutrient cycling has a historical foothold in the writings of Charles Darwin in reference to the decomposition actions of earthworms.
+Nutrient cycling has a historical foothold in the writings of Charles Darwin, particularly in reference to the decomposition actions of earthworms.
 Darwin wrote about "the continued movement of the particles of earth".
-Even earlier, in 1749 Carl Linnaeus wrote in "the economy of nature we understand the all-wise disposition of the creator in relation to natural things, by which they are fitted to produce general ends, and reciprocal uses" in reference to the balance of nature in his book Oeconomia Naturae.
-In this book he captured the notion of ecological recycling: "The 'reciprocal uses' are the key to the whole idea, for 'the death, and destruction of one thing should always be subservient to the restitution of another;' thus mould spurs the decay of dead plants to nourish the soil, and the earth then 'offers again to plants from its bosom, what it has received from them.'"
+Even earlier, in 1749, Carl Linnaeus wrote: "the economy of nature we understand the all-wise disposition of the creator in relation to natural things, by which they are fitted to produce general ends, and reciprocal uses", in reference to the balance of nature in his book Oeconomia Naturae.
+In this book, he captured the notion of ecological recycling: "The 'reciprocal uses' are the key to the whole idea, for 'the death, and destruction of one thing should always be subservient to the restitution of another;' thus mould spurs the decay of dead plants to nourish the soil, and the earth then 'offers again to plants from its bosom, what it has received from them.'"
 The basic idea of a balance of nature, however, can be traced back to the Greeks: Democritus, Epicurus, and their Roman disciple Lucretius.